Updating the Lookit experiment runner

 Here’s how to update the code used:

-1. Click “Edit study” on the study you want to update.
+1. Click “Edit Study Design” on the study you want to update.

 Edit study button